etldrz/webscraper-polish/docs/readme.md

 # TODO:
 ## general
 - have gui flash when job complete
-- <em>remember to go through your submitted instructions and try it through the eyes of someone who has nothing installed</em>
+- <em><strong>remember to go through your submitted instructions and try it through the eyes of someone who has nothing installed</strong></em>
 ## prompt change
 - blacks out when tools is processing (or something similar)
 - links to html doc that explains what a good prompt is